Muhammad-Shoaib-104/Weather-App.github.io/README.md

   - Temperature 🌡️
   - Wind Speed 💨
   - Humidity 💧
-- Responsive and user-friendly UI.
+- Responsive and user-friendly UI, optimized for all devices.

 ## Technologies Used 🛠️
 - **HTML** - Structure of the app.